elunna/nerfhack-changelog/README.md

 * nurses cannot flank or assist flanking
 * nurses grant max-hp at a much higher rate, for quicker "nurse dancing"
 * nymphs spawn with mirrors half as often (25% chance instead of 50%)
-* olog hai get poison resistance
+* olog hai get poison resistance, are huge, have thick skin, higher level and speed, with raised difficulty.
 * all orcs can stalk the player
 * orc captains now are lords and have speed 9 (xnh)
 * orc shamans and kobold shamans are skittish (FIQ)